 Estimates of reserves for undeveloped or partially developed fields are subject to greater uncertainty over their future life than estimates of reserves for fields that are substantially developed and depleted.
-As a field goes into production, the amount of proved reserves will be subject to future revision once additional information becomes available.
+As a field goes into production, the amount of proved and probable reserves will be subject to future revision once additional information becomes available.
 As those fields are further developed, new information may lead to revisions.

-As of December 31, 2020 and 2019, the estimated remaining proven oil reserves totaled to 2.03 million barrels and 2.66 million barrels for Galoc oil field.
+The estimated remaining proved and probable oil reserves totaled to 2.06 million and 3.60 million barrels for Galoc oil field as of December 31, 2021 and 2020, respectively.
 In 2019, production in the SC 14A, B&B-1 - Nido, Matinloc & North Matinloc fields were terminated permanently.
 The plug and abandonment of wells was completed in 2020.

-The carrying value of wells, platforms and other facilities amounted to \$12.60 million and \$13.27 million as of December 31, 2020 and 2019, respectively (see Notes 8 and 10).
+The carrying values of wells, platforms and other facilities amounted to \$12.14 million and \$12.60 million as of December 31, 2021 and 2020, respectively.
+The group recognized depletion expense amounting to \$0.67 million, \$0.71 million, and \$1.49 million on December 31, 2021, 2020, and 2019 respectively. (see Notes 8 and 10).

-Impairment of wells, platforms and other facilities of SC 14C1
+Impairment of wells, platforms and other facilities of SC 14C1 and 14C2

-Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value in use.
+Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value-in-use.
 The fair value less costs of disposal calculation is based on available data from binding sales transactions, conducted at arm's length, for similar assets or observable market prices less incremental costs of disposing of the asset.
-The value in use calculation is based on a discounted cash flows (DCF) model.
-The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the performance of the assets of the CGU being tested.
-The recoverable amount is sensitive to the discount rate used for the DCF model as well as the expected future cash-inflows and the inflation rate used.
-These estimates are most relevant to the wells, platforms and other facilities of SC 14C1 recognized by the Group.
-The key assumptions used to determine the recoverable amount for this CGU are disclosed and further explained in Note 10.
+The value-in-use calculation is based on a discounted cash flows (DCF) model.
+The cash flows are derived from the budget for the next four years and seven years for SC 14C1 and 14C2 respectively, and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the performance of the assets of the CGU being tested.